 - A KYC (know your customer) policy, which ensures the integrity of the platform

-- Biometric face recognition, which greatly improves your account security
+- Biometric face or fingerprint recognition, which greatly improves your account security

 - Sophisticated and regularly updated multi-layered security